-The problem with not showing appreciation is that it can make both partners feel less emotionally satisfied in the relationship.
+The problem with not showing appreciation is that it can make both partners feel less emotionally satisfied.
 When people do not feel appreciated, they may feel less connected to their partner.
-They may even start to feel very hurt and sometimes, they will look elsewhere for the appreciation they may so desperately want.
+They may even start to feel very hurt, and sometimes, they will look elsewhere for the appreciation they may so desperately want.
 So, both partners need to remember to show appreciation in little and big ways.
 It will help maintain the emotional connection and make both partners feel good.

 Express Your Gratitude

-Just as couples may become more complacent about showing their appreciation to one another, they may also forget to show their gratitude to one another.
-Again, the routine may dictate that each partner does certain things in the relationship and the other partner may just become accustomed to those things being done, without actually saying anything ingratitude of it being done.
+Just as couples may become more complacent about showing their appreciation to one another, they may also forget to show their gratitude.
+Again, the routine may dictate that each partner does certain things in the relationship.
+The other partner may just become accustomed to those things being done without actually saying anything ingratitude of it being done.

-To avoid these problems, it is important for each partner to continue to show gratitude towards one another for the small and big things they do.
-There may be roles that each partner naturally takes on, but it is important for the other person to notice and say, 'thank you.'
-This avoids that trap of taking things for granted and one or both partners feeling as though they are not valued in the relationship.
+To avoid these problems, each partner needs to continue to show gratitude towards one another for the small and big things they do.
+There may be roles that each partner naturally takes on, but the other person needs to notice and say, ‘thank you.’
+This avoids that trap of taking things for granted and both partners feeling as though they are not valued in the relationship.